huynhtancuong/huynhtancuong.github.io/_posts/2022-07-10-olimp-can-module.md

 ![CAN Node](CAN_Node.png){: .rightwidth="972" height="589" style="max-width: 40%" .right }

-A CAN Node is consist of:
+A CAN Node consists of:
 * CAN Controller
 * CAN Transceiver
 * Microcontroller

-Some microcontrollers like ESP32, STM32xxx have an built-in CAN Controller, so we just need to have additionaly a CAN Transceiver to complete the node.
-But in some microtroller like Arduino Uno R3 don't have a built-in CAN Controller, to complete the CAN node, we have to add external CAN Controller and CAN Transceiver.
+Some microcontrollers like ESP32, STM32xxx have a built-in CAN Controller, so we just need to have additionally a CAN Transceiver to complete the node.
+But in some microcontroller like Arduino UNO R3 don't have a built-in CAN Controller, to complete the CAN node, we have to add external CAN Controller and CAN Transceiver.

 ![Setup Connection with STM32](can-connection-stm32.jpg){: style="max-width: 75%"}